pschraut/UnityColorGradientTextureImportPipeline/README.md

 # Contact

-Please use the Unity forum thread I created for this package: add URL
+Please use the Unity forum thread I created for this package: https://forum.unity.com/threads/color-gradient-texture-import-pipeline.1372641/